Department of Health Professions Education (DHPE)

 jaffera@sun.ac.za

-Ms Aayshah Jaffer, is a member of the Learning Technologies team based in Cape Town.
+Ms Aayshah Jaffer, is a member of the Digital Education and Innovation team based in Cape Town.
 She graduated from UNISA in 2017; after which she completed a course on Instructional Design through the University of the Witwatersrand.
-Within the Learning Technologies team, she works with blended learning advisers and other CHPE professionals on the design, development, and maintenance of digital teaching, learning, and assessment materials.
+Within the Digital Education and Innovation team, she works with blended learning advisors and other DHPE professionals on the design, development, and maintenance of digital teaching, learning, and assessment materials.

 Mrs Lizaan de Kock